jdcloudcom/en/documentation/Developer-Tools/CodeBuild/Introduction/Benefits.md

 **Support Multiple Complied Language**

 Require no configuration or maintenance to compiling environment.
 Create rapid, consistent and reliable versions with several languages.
-Provide several compiling environments such as Java, Golang, NodeJs and Python and pack source codes to the Object Storage Service or Container.
+Provide several compiling environments such as Java, Golang, NodeJs and Python and pack source codes to the Object Storage Service or Image.

 **Building Scripts Supporting Parameterization**